 SWD claim that the forest adjacent to SORC is too small for Tiger and thought he would “survive better in the wild”.

-Or does the real problem lie in the fact there are already dominant males around SORC and SWD wanted to avoid more PR disasters, especially after a tourist was attacked there by a “problem” orangutan in 2017?
+Or does the real problem lie in the fact there are already dominant males around SORC and SWD wanted to avoid more PR disasters, especially after a tourist was attacked there by a “problem” orangutan in 2017, and a tourist injured by an orangutan in 2016?

-Several Malaysian conservationists have expressed their opinion to us and allege that SWD was merely getting rid of an habituated orangutan now too big and dangerous to handle, no thanks to the unethical and unsustainable tourism and volunteering practices at SORC.
+Several Malaysian conservationists have expressed their opinion to us and allege that SWD was probably getting rid of a habituated orangutan now too big and dangerous to handle, no thanks to the unethical and unsustainable tourism and volunteering practices* at SORC.
+The release would then be called a conservation success for public relations reasons.
+We welcome SWD to comment on these allegations.

 There are other male orangutans around SORC and they are reported to be a risk to tourism activity at the centre.
 These males are growing larger and stronger and will cause bigger issues once they hit puberty.